jwlai-cloud/llm-data-backend-meltano/README.md

 ## Using non-web based context
 I added another file with one of my articles as text, inside a CSV.
 It's inside [data/mental_models.csv](data/mental_models.csv).

-Now we're going to create an embedding based on just this one article to "have a chat with this one document".
+Now we're going to create an embedding based on just this one article to have a chat with this one document.

 To do so, we need
 - a different kind of data source,
 - and adapt our cleaning mechanism a bit.

 ## Step 1 adding a new data source
-On [https://hub.meltano.com/](https://hub.meltano.com/) we find over 600 data sources, including the right tap, called "tap-csv".
+On [https://hub.meltano.com/](https://hub.meltano.com/) we find over 600 data sources, including the right connector, called "tap-csv".
 We can install it by adding the following segment to the `meltano.yml` file and then running the `meltano install` command:
 ```yaml
  - name: tap-csv
     pip_url: git+https://github.com/sbalnojan/tap-csv.git